littlebizzy/speed-demon/readme.txt

 Please avoid leaving negative reviews in order to get a feature implemented.
 Join our Facebook group instead.

 == Changelog ==

+= 1.2.0 =
+* bundles Minify HTML 1.0.0
+* default status for Inline Styles is now = false
+* default status for Disable Admin-AJAX is now = false
+* default status for Disable jQuery Migrate is now = false

 = 1.1.0 =
 * bundles Disable Admin-AJAX 1.0.0